pronoyroy/aws-service-catalog-puppet/docs/source/puppet/what_is_puppet.rst

 What is Service Catalog Puppet?
 ===============================

-AWS Service Catalog Puppet is an Open Source framework which allows you to provision AWS Service Catalog Products into multiple Accounts and Regions across your AWS Estate.
+**Service Catalog Puppet** is an Open Source framework which allows you to provision AWS Service Catalog Products into multiple Accounts and Regions across your AWS Estate.

 The Tool builds upon the features provided by the native AWS Service Catalog Service including: